MogreBindings/MogreBuilder/ReadMe.txt

 1. Download MogreBuilder source and compile. https://bitbucket.org/mogre/mogrebuilder

-2. Enter directory "bin_debug", open file "GO_example.bat",
+2. Enter directory "bin_Debug", open file "GO_example.bat",
    and type in your wanted target directory.

 3. Setup the config file if required.
 There is a Default.cfg as an example.